nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 The following steps are recommended for monitoring using AWS CloudWatch and Azure Monitor so that we can detect potential security risks in your Cluster.

 * **Collect control plane logs**: The control plane logs capture Kubernetes audit events and requests to the Kubernetes API server, among other components.
 Analysis of these logs will help detect some types of attacks against the cluster, and security auditors will want to know that you collect and retain this data.
-AWS EKS Clusters can be configured to send control plane logs to Amazon CloudWatch.
+Amazon EKS Clusters can be configured to send control plane logs to Amazon CloudWatch.
 Similarly, Azure AKS control plane logs can be sent to Azure Monitor as resource logs.
 At a minimum, you will want to collect the following logs:
 * api - the Kubernetes API server log.
 * audit - the Kubernetes audit log.
 * authenticator - the EKS component used to authenticate AWS IAM entities to the Kubernetes API.